 Ferreria de Cades – located in the village of the same name, off the CA181, this working finery forge dating from 1752 uses the water of the River Nansa to power its huge hammer, and is open to the public for free and guided visits and with demonstration.
 It is closed November-February, open Tuesday-Sunday in July and August, Thursday-Sunday Easter week and Saturdays and Sunday mornings the rest of the year.
 Entrance for adults is 5€ for guided visit and demonstration, 7.50€ for guided visit, demonstration and mill demonstration, and 4€ for free visit.

 Julióbriga Ciudad Romana y Museo Domus – located in the small village of Retortillo, close to the A67 motorway, this extensive area of Roman remains is open air and free and open to visit at all times.
-As you drive up to the village there are ruins with information boards on both sides of the road and around the church, but don’t forget to walk down the track next to the church for the most photographic ruins and columns, and view back across the Campoo mountains and the Ebro reservoir.
-Onsite next to the new car parking area, is the Museo Domus, a visitors centre where some of the more interesting objects excavated at the site are exhibited (more can be seen in the Museo de la Prehistoria in Santander), with mock ups and displays.
+As you drive up to the village there are ruins with information boards on both sides of the road and around the lovely Romanesque church, but don’t forget to walk down the track next to the church for the most photographic ruins and columns, and view back across the Campoo mountains and the Ebro reservoir.
+Onsite next to the car park, is the Museo Domus, a visitor’s centre, which downstairs is set out as a traditional Roman villa with central courtyard and surrounding rooms.
+Some of the more interesting objects excavated at the site are exhibited upstairs (more can be seen in the MUPAC in Santander).
 Entry to the visitors centre is 3€ for adults, and it is open Friday-Sunday low season, Wednesday-Sunday mid season and Tuesday-Sunday high season.
 Check opening times.

 Molino de Carrejo – in Carrejo, Cabezón de la Sal, this restored flour mill still has all its original 18th century components.
 Open summer only, daily 1100-1400 and with reservation only in the afternoon.
 Contact the tourist office of Cabezón de la Sal for more information.